XuMengyaAmy/ReportDALS/README.md

 Then change the load path of the pretrained model to the above path accordingly in val_base.py.

-Run `python val_zero_shot.py --exp_name m2_transformer --batch_size 1 --m 40 --head 8 --warmup 10000 --features_path /path/to/features/instruments18_caption/DomainAdaptation/ --annotation_folder annotations/annotations_DA_zero_shot`

-Run `python val_base.py --exp_name m2_transformer --batch_size 5 --m 40 --head 8 --warmup 10000 --features_path /path/to/features/instruments18_caption/DomainAdaptation/ --annotation_folder annotations/annotations_DA_one_shot`

-Run `python val_base.py --exp_name m2_transformer --batch_size 5 --m 40 --head 8 --warmup 10000 --features_path /path/to/features/instruments18_caption/DomainAdaptation/ --annotation_folder annotations/annotations_DA_few_shot`
+Run `python val_base.py --exp_name m2_transformer --batch_size 5 --m 40 --head 8 --warmup 10000 --features_path /path/to/features/instruments18_caption/DomainAdaptation/ --annotation_folder annotations/annotations_DA_xxx_shot`

+xxx = {zero, one, few}.
+If xxx = zero, please change "--batch_size 5" to "--batch_size 1" in the command at the same time.

 4) To reproduce the Zero-shot, One-shot, Few-shot results on Out-of-domain with base model, download the pretrained base model files
 [saved_best_checkpoints/3_DA_saved_models/zero_shot/Base/m2_transformer_best.pth]